MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/datapower-as-authorization-server.md

     The first command takes the certificate and converts it into DER format.
 The second command uses the Java **keytool** utility to import the certificate into the WebSphere Application Server Liberty keystore of your {{ site.data.keys.mf_server }}.

-3. Create a special empty scope-element mapping to be used by DataPower.
-You need to create this mapping in every application that is registered with {{ site.data.keys.mf_server }}.
-To create a mapping, select the **Security** tab on the application page, and then select **Create New** under **Security-Elements Mapping**.
-In the Add New Scope-Element Mapping dialog window, create a new mapping (for example, a mapping named none), and leave the **Scope Element** field empty (do not map the scope to any security check).
-Select Add to complete the mapping.

-### Protecting resources with an empty scope
-To protect a resource by requiring an access token, you need to explicitly set the resource's protecting scope to the empty scope element that you mapped in Step 3 of the server-configuration procedure.
-For information about how to protect your resources with a scope, see [OAuth resource protection](../../../foundation/8.0/authentication-and-security#protecting-resources).
-On the client side, call WLResourceRequest with a scope parameter that is set to the same empty scope element.